WordPress is a powerful content management system thanks to its ecosystem of plugins, themes, and other resources.

 Why would anyone forgo the convenience of traditional WordPress for headless?
 In some cases, a headless setup may be better suited for a business website than a typical WordPress installation.
 Here are some key reasons why:

 WordPress allows you to do a lot with the front end, with its huge selection of customizable themes and plugins.
-Still, not everyone may want to control their website front end this way — you’re still constrained to WordPress.
+Still, not everyone may want to control their website front end this way.

 With a headless CMS, you can keep the “content management” part of the WordPress CMS that you know and love, and outsource your front end to virtually any other software you want, as long as that software can make requests to the WordPress API.

-This is especially beneficial for front-end developers who want to work inside another application, use different coding languages than what WordPress uses, and/or add a front-end framework like React to make their jobs easier.
+This set-up is also beneficial for front-end developers who want to work inside another application, use different coding languages than what WordPress uses, and/or add a front-end framework like React to make their jobs easier.

 Additionally, what if you need to change your front-end system?
 Or, what if you want to redesign your site, or build it back up from scratch?
 Headless WordPress arguably makes these all easier, since your content is decoupled from the front-end.
 You can alter your website’s face as much as you want, but the content remains unchanged.